Mission Statement & Values

 The studios, which combine living and working space, are located in Cable Factory and on the island of Suomenlinna, both in Helsinki, Finland.
 Every year between 70–90 art professionals from around the world are offered a working period of 1–3 months in the HIAP residency studios in Helsinki.

 The main objectives of the HIAP residency programme are:

 - to initiate and support new approaches in producing, understanding, studying and valuing art

 - to encourage artistic exploration and cross-disciplinary creativity

-- to provide international arts professionals with opportunities to undertake creative work, conduct research, build networks and carry out special art projects in the Helsinki Metropolitan Area
+- to provide international arts professionals with opportunities to undertake creative work, conduct research and build networks

 - to present the creative work of international artists to audiences in the Helsinki Metropolitan Area, and

-HIAP gives precedence to artists whose interests lie within contemporary culture.
 HIAP encourages artists-in-residence to carry out collaborations with local artists and arts organisations and to realise projects accessible to a wide range of audiences.
-While working on their projects during the residency, guest artists have access to HIAP administrative support and to contacts with local arts professionals and organisations.
-The public events organised for and by the artists-in-residence include group and solo exhibitions, screenings, presentations, lectures, workshops, discussions, concerts, Open Studios and other special events.
+While working on their projects during the residency, the artists have access to HIAP administrative support and to contacts with local arts professionals and organisations.
+During the residency there is a chance to give a presentation about the work process in form of an open studio event.
+Occasionally HIAP arranges special events with artists-in-residence and with practitioners from the local scene, such as group and solo exhibitions, screenings, presentations, lectures, workshops, discussions and concerts.

 The core values at HIAP are: Openness, Hospitality and Courage